 For example, you could ask questions such as:

 All of these questions will help you clarify which leads are truly “warm” and which ones are not really a good fit or not really serious.
-Depending on what the prospects say, you can rank them as higher or lower priority in terms of urgency and “pain issues” (the level of problems that they’re having which motivate them to buy).
+Depending on what the prospects say, you can rank them as a higher or lower priority in terms of urgency and “pain issues” (the level of problems that they’re having that motivate them to buy).

 Then, once you have your leads ranked and prioritized, you can focus on the most urgent sales leads that seem most likely to convert, while discarding the leads that are not serious buyers, and most importantly, saving the promising “long-range” leads for further databasing, lead nurturing and follow-up.